Seteeri/Particle/README.md

 ---

-Particle is a personal knowledge manager (also called a PIM, PKB) implemented through a structured/projectional UI based on Lisp.
+Particle is a personal knowledge manager (also called a PIM, PKB) implemented through a presentation-based lisp-structured UI.

 It is the realization of my vision to map our thoughts into the computer.
 The long-term technical goal of Particle is to create a Lispy userspace, eventually replacing the init system and encompassing all layers above that.